This article examines seborrheic dermatitis effecting the ears.

 - Why the ears are so prone to seborrheic dermatitis symptoms

 - Why anti-fungal medication is still the most common treatment approach

 - Why focusing on the skin barrier may be the way forward

 - What natural treatments have gained the most popularity

-And while the post does try to cover all the most relavent aspects of treatment, you’re likely to have some questions along the way.
-Feel free to use the comments section as you see fit and will try my best to follow-up in a timely manner.
+You’re likely to have some questions along the way.
+In this case, feel free to use the comments section as you see fit; will try my best to follow-up in a timely manner.

 Table of Contents

 - 2 Unique Characteristics of Seborrheic Dermatitis of the Ears

 - 3 Medicated Treatments

 - 4 Natural Treatments